lichess-org/lila-gitpod/docs/getting-started.md

     gp url 8080

 Once lila is running, your dev site will be available.
-You can check the status of the ports with:
+You can check the status on the PORTS tab above your terminal.

-    gp ports list

 ## Test accounts